bplmaps/cartinal/guides/clip-by-extent.md

 # How to clip data to a desired geography

-In this guide, we will walk through the process of clipping a dataset to a desired extent.
+In this guide, we'll walk through the process of clipping a dataset to a desired extent.

 Data is clipped to geographic extent for a variety of reasons.
 A primary consideration is the size of the data; the larger the amount of data, the more unwieldy and time-consuming processing that data becomes.
 For this reason, masking out areas unrelated to the project extent can be a useful tool.